egg899/LastProject-Verissimo-Alberto/project/README.md

   />
 ```
-It also has two more compoents where it lays the two search bars that i am using called Box and Boxb.
+It also has two more components where it lays the two search bars that i am using called Box and Boxb.

 ```
 <Box searchBarBeer={(e)=>this.searchBarBeer(e)} />